mlehotay/ier/IER/IER-brainfeels.md

 Brainfeels are **not**:

 * perceptual hallucinations
-* voluntary or involuntary imagery
+* sensory imagery (voluntary or involuntary)
 * synesthetic cross-modal perception
 * dissociative fragmentation
 * symbolic metaphors standing in for emotions
-* psychotic misattribution
+* psychotic misattribution or delusional content

+Crucially, brainfeels **do not externalize intrinsic constraint**.
-They do **not** generate external causal narratives and are consistently recognized as **internally owned**.
+They are consistently recognized as **internally owned qualitative structure**.

 ---